 Advanced Standing or Transfer Credit

-Applicants who have earned credits at another institution have the right to petition for the transfer of some or all of those credits at the time of application.
+Applicants who have earned credits at another accredited institution have the right to petition for transfer credits at the time of application.

 Deferment of Admission